 Key Takeaway

-Involve your audience in the story, and allow them to add personal touches.
-The more your audience feels part of the narrative, the more engaged they will be.
+Involve your audience in the story and make it timely with the season.
+The more your audience feels part of the narrative, the more engagement you’ll see.

 Why It Works